nasa/cumulus/docs/deployment/README.md

 Make sure to copy the `LayerVersionArn` of the deployed layer, as it will be used to configure the `cumulus-tf` deployment in the next step.

-### Create a secret for signing Thin Egress App JWTs

-The [Thin Egress App](https://github.com/asfadmin/thin-egress-app) is provided as [part of a Cumulus deployment](https://github.com/nasa/cumulus/blob/master/tf-modules/distribution/main.tf) as a distribution API for files in S3.
-The Thin Egress App uses JWTs internally to authenticate requests and requires a secret stored in AWS Secrets Manager containing SSH keys that are used to sign the JWTs.

-See the [Thin Egress App documentation on how to create this secret with the correct values](https://github.com/asfadmin/thin-egress-app#jwt-cookie-secret).
-It will be used later to set the `thin_egress_jwt_secret_name` variable when deploying the Cumulus module.

 ### Configure and deploy the `cumulus-tf` root module

 These steps should be executed in the `cumulus-tf` directory of the template repo that was cloned previously.